UMCU-Digital-Health/No_Show/data/dataset_card.md

 ### Annotations

 The target variable of no-shows should be inferred from the data as follows:
 If the appointment was cancelled and the cancellationReasonCode is on of: "M", "C2", "C3", "0000000010", "D1", "N", "E1", than the status is no-show.
-Appointments that have status `booked` are in the future and therefore should be predicted.
 All other observations are `show`.

+Appointments that have status `booked` and are excluded from the train data.
+When predicting all appointments should have status `booked`.

 ### Personal and Sensitive Information

 The data contains identity categories like the birthyear, postalcode and information on the outpatient clinic where they have their appointment.
 The outpatient clinic data could be considered sensitive.
 Individuals can't be directly identified from the dataset, but when linking it to other datasets it might be possible to infer the individuals.
 Therefore this data is not shared outside the UMC Utrecht or with other departments within the UMCU.

 In an effort to increaze the anonymity of the patients, only the birthyear is used instead of the birth date and the first 4 numbers of the postalcode.
+Another reason for only using the first 4 numbers of the postal code is to reduce bias in the model.
 Furthermore we use specialization instead of the specific clinic, so it is harder to infer which treatment the patient received.
+Finally to prevent identification on the patient identifier number, we hash the patient id with a salt.

+The data is not shared within or outside the UMCU and can only be accessed by the development team working on the no-show project.

 ## Considerations for Using the Data